-Get 25+ inspiring ideas for decorating with dough bowls!
+Get 25+ inspiring ideas for decorating with a dough bowl!
 Plus learn how to care for them, where to buy them and how to tell a true antique from a reproduction.

 I have been captivated by antique dough bowls from the moment I first saw one at Alameda Point.
 At the time, I didn’t understand quite what they were, but was in love with their rustic beauty and time-worn patina.